Small Nuclear Power Reactors

 The reactor vessel housing the core and primary heat transfer circuit is about 1.5 metres wide and 2.5 metres high.
 It is easily portable, sealed and has no moving parts.
 A secondary cooling circuit transfers heat to an external steam generator.
 The reactor module is designed to operate for electricity or process heat (or cogeneration) continuously for up to 10 years without refuelling.
 Another reactor module could then take its place in the overall plant.
 The old module, with fuel burned down to about 15% enrichment, would be put in dry storage at site to cool for up to two years before being returned to the factory.

 In March 2012 Hyperion Power Generation changed its name to Gen4 Energy, and the name of its reactor to Gen4 Module (G4M).
+It pitched its design for remote sites having smaller power requirements.

 The China Experimental Fast Reactor of 65 MWt is basically that, rather than a power reactor, though it can incidentally generate 20 MWe.
 It is an important part of China’s reactor development, and details are in the R&D section of the China Fuel Cycle paper.
 It is sodium-cooled at 530°C and has been operating since 2010.